 2. Safety.
 Telematics documents excessive speed, hard braking and sharp cornering, all of which can indicate aggressive or inattentive driving.
 Cameras monitor drivers’ behavior to ensure they aren’t operating carelessly or inattentively, helping you manage your workforce and provide incentives for safe operation.
 Fuel sensors on many telematics systems shed light on driver behavior; rapid acceleration, for example, often causes fuel economy to decline.

 3. Maintenance.
-Sensors can alert you to any triggered engine failure codes and when it’s time to conduct routine maintenance at the optimal times.
+Sensors can alert you to any triggered engine fault codes and when it’s time to conduct routine maintenance at the optimal times.
 This can also help you manage operating expenses by helping minimize the likelihood of costly unexpected repairs through improved routine maintenance.

 Hammer said any farmer who’s got multiple trucks on the road should consider how telematics can help operate more safely and efficiently.